deepnetworkgmbh/generative-ai/flow/docs/MLOPS.md

 ![MLOps Diagram 2 - Google](images/mlops_diagram3.png)
 ![MLOps Diagram 3 - Google](images/mlops_diagram4.png)

-## Whats the LLMOps ##
+## What is the LLMOps ##
 LLMOps is MLOps for LLMs.
 Manage the lifecycle of LLM-powered applications, including development, deployment, and maintenance.

-* Instead of training model like in MLOps with huge amount of data, use zero or few-shot learning (High wuality selected samples)
+* Instead of training model like in MLOps with huge amount of data, use zero or few-shot learning (High quality selected samples)
 * Feature engineering is less important than MLOps because LLM can learn from raw data.
 * In MLOps we have evaluation metrics such as accuracy, precision, recall, F1-score etc., but in LLMOps we have ROUGE, BERT, and BLEU score which focus on measuring the similarity of a response to a provided reference answer.